Our Decision to Raise Bilingual Children

 My youngest son K is almost two now and has followed his brothers lead starting to speak in both languages quite well.
 When they speak together it is a bit of a mix, depending on who they are playing with.
 Usually when I am with them they will speak with each other in English, and if they are with anyone else they tend to speak to each other in Italian.
 K will follow J’s lead mostly, he loves his big brother and loves to copy everything he says and does.

-I don’t mind either way, as long as they can communicate with each other I will be happy.
+I don’t mind which language they communicate in as long as they can communicate with each other I will be happy.
+We are however, doing everything we can to make sure that they are raised to be bilingual and can speak both languages when they need to.
 In the end they can choose whichever language is more comfortable between them.

 “I’m not telling you It’s going to be easy, I’m telling you It’s going to be worth it” – Arthur Williams